 4. What you eat controls a lot of your emotional fitness

 As if we needed to tell you this!
 Your food habits and your water consumption play a very pivotal role in concluding the reason behind the state of your emotional health.
-If you are to follow the Indian beliefs, it is said that a ‘Saatvik Aahar’ or the ‘food that is pure and clean is very crucial in helping someone elevate their emotional well-being.
+If you are to follow the Indian beliefs, it is said that a ‘Saatvik Aahar’ or the ‘pure and clean’ food is crucial in helping someone elevate their emotional well-being.

 But in general connotations, we can say that including a thoughtful and well-balanced diet that is inclusive of all the types of nutrition like vitamins, carbohydrates, and proteins, along with mindful chugging of water, works wonders and is way more crucial than it seems.